Milerael-Loghain/Message-Webservice/README.md

 docker-compose up
 ```

-This will build and start all services.
+This will start all services.

 ## Docker Compose Services
 ### 1. **Database (PostgreSQL)**